-There was a time when parenting seemed more instinctual, more innate, and people just seemed to “know what to do.”
-Now in the 21st century, parents often struggle to know how to guide, teach, and protect their children, and find themselves inundated by parenting techniques over wisdom.
+There was a time when understanding children and the role of the parent in raising them seemed more instinctual and more innate.
+Now in the 21st century, parents and professionals alike often struggle to know how to guide, teach, and protect children, and find themselves inundated by behavioral techniques over wisdom.

 WisdomPath Way is a Brain-based, Relational LifeSpace model for parents and professionals who seek to deepen their understanding of the broader meaning and context of childhood and the role of the parent and other significant adults in the literal co-construction of a child’s mind and heart.